My finances, my projects, my life

 The illusion of market timing

 Investing is deceptively simple: save regularly, invest for the long term, and don’t be tempted to try to predict market movements.
-The trouble is, many investors fail to follow this course, believing they can sell their investments successfully when markets are falling, buying back into the market when they anticipate a rebound. myLIFE explains why this mindset can be a major obstacle to building long-term wealth.
+The trouble is, many investors fail to follow this advice, believing they can sell their investments successfully when markets are falling, and buy back into the market when they anticipate a rebound.
+But this mindset can be a major obstacle to building long-term wealth.

-On the face of it, this makes no sense.
-Why were investors more willing to buy in July when assets were around 8% higher?
-From cars to houses, there is almost no other market in which people would be more comfortable buying when prices are higher.
-In most areas of life, they are looking for a bargain.
-But there are powerful psychological forces at work in stock market investment.
+On the face of it, this appears contradictory.
+Why were investors selling up when prices were lower and more willing to buy when assets were becoming more expensive?
+From cars to houses, there are few other areas of life where people tend to be more comfortable buying when prices are higher, rather than looking for a bargain.
+But powerful psychological forces are at work in stock market investment.

 Can switching work?

-Scientists of behavioural finance have devoted long hours to examining why investors act irrationally, selling out when markets are low, and buying back in when they are high.
+Scientists of behavioural finance have devoted long hours to examining why investors act irrationally, selling up when prices are low, and buying back in when they have risen.
 In theory, timing the market successfully should lead to outsized gains.
-For example, if an investor had sold an emerging markets fund at the start of the year and kept the proceeds in cash, they would be 10% better off than if they had remained invested.
 An investor savvy enough to invest in March 2009, when markets were at their nadir as a result of the global financial crisis, would have enjoyed handsome returns over the next few years.

-In many cases, Putnam says, those best days immediately followed a sell-off, such as the three-day rally after the dramatic slump following the UK’s Brexit vote in 2016, or after the market panic when Standard & Poor’s downgraded the US sovereign credit rating.
+In many cases, Putnam says, the best days immediately followed a sell-off, such as the three-day rally that followed the dramatic slump in response to the UK’s vote in 2016 to leave the European Union, or after the temporary market panic when Standard & Poor’s downgraded the US sovereign debt rating in 2011.

-The key problem, behavioural scientists say, is that investors like to run with the herd (…)when acting in the opposite way to the crowd can be a significant advantage.
+The key problem, behavioural scientists say, is that investors are impelled to run with the herd (…) when acting in the opposite way to the crowd can deliver a significant advantage.

 Herd behaviour and over-confidence

-The key problem, behavioural scientists say, is that investors like to run with the herd.
-In the days when humans were hunting in the African savannah, acting in a pack made sense, increasing protection from predators.
-But this hard-wired instinct is not as useful when it comes to investment, when acting in the opposite way to the crowd can be a significant advantage.
+The key problem, behavioural scientists say, is that investors are impelled to run with the herd.
+In the days when humans were hunting in the African savannah, acting in a pack made sense, boosting protection from predators.
+But this hard-wired instinct is not as useful when it comes to investment, when acting in the opposite way to the crowd can deliver a significant advantage.

-Humans are also prone to over-reaction to either good or bad news – and they also tend to over-estimate their ability to predict market movements.
-This is seen in other areas of life – 82% of young US drivers consider themselves in the top 30% of their peer group in terms of safety; entrepreneurs vastly over-rate the chances of their business succeeding.
+Not only are humans prone to over-reaction to either good or bad news, they also tend to overestimate their ability to predict market movements.
+This is seen in other areas of life – 82% of young US drivers consider themselves in the top 30% of their peer group in terms of safety; likewise, entrepreneurs vastly over-rate the chances of their business succeeding.

 Behavioural finance suggests that this tendency to over-react becomes even more acute at pressure points, when the stakes are greater, such as near retirement, making important decisions for children, or when the economy is floundering and people are worried about losing their jobs.

 These behavioural traits have real-world financial consequences.
-The annual Dalbar Quantitative Analysis of Investor Behavior persistently demonstrates that investors make poor choices and lose money as a result – notably, they do not receive the published return of the funds in which they invest, but several percentage points less, because of their habit of buying and selling at the wrong time.
+The annual Dalbar Quantitative Analysis of Investor Behavior has repeatedly demonstrated that investors are wont to make poor choices and lose money as a result.
+This means they do not receive the published return of the funds in which they invest, but several percentage points less, because of their habit of buying and selling at the wrong time.

-The US market research firm says the 20-year annualised return from the S&P 500 is more than 8%, but the average investor has received around 4.7%.
+The US market research firm says the 20-year annualised return from S&P500 stocks is more than 8%, but the average investor receives around 4.7%.
 When this gap is compounded over many years, it can make a huge difference to long-term wealth.
 An investment of €50,000 growing at 8% over 20 years would reach €233,048; at 4.7%, it would be just €125,286.

 Another problem is that switching in and out of investments incurs costs that also erode returns, even before considering the opportunity cost of being out of the market.

-Another problem is that switching in and out of investments incurs costs such as transaction and brokerage fees that also erode returns, even before considering the opportunity cost of being out of the market.
-Few investors consider fees when making their choices, but 0.5% here or there can mount up over time, particularly if the switch produces no tangible gains.
+Another problem is that switching in and out of investments incurs costs such as brokerage and other transaction fees that also erode returns, even before considering the opportunity cost of being out of the market.
+Few investors consider fees when making their choices, but 0.5% here and there can mount up over time, particularly if the switch in investment produces no appreciable benefit.

 Staying invested

-The structure of the investment industry today does relatively little to encourage people to stay invested.
-If anything, some sectors appear geared to making market timing as rapid and efficient as possible.
-For example, in theory, exchange-traded funds can be traded minute to minute, like stocks, encouraging over-frequent switching.
+The structure of the investment industry does relatively little to encourage people to stay exposed to the market.
+If anything, some sectors appear geared to making market timing as rapid and efficient, if not necessarily as profitable, as possible.
+For example, exchange-traded funds can be traded from minute to minute, like stocks, making it easier to indulge in over-frequent switching.

-Some fund management groups are introducing fee structures that offer incentives to remain invested during difficult times, such as lowering the annual fee at times of market stress or if the fund has performed poorly relative to a benchmark.
-While often complicated, these measures can be a welcome innovation from the standard fee model.
+Some fund management groups have introduced fee structures that offer incentives to remain invested during difficult times, such as lowering their annual fee at times of market stress or if the fund has performed poorly relative to a benchmark.
+While often complicated, these measures may represent a welcome variation from the standard fee model that encourages investors not to move in and out of the market without due thought.